 In cool weather, wisps of steam rise from Calcite Springs—the pale slope near river level.
 There the Yellowstone River flows above a volcanic fracture zone that allows geothermal discharge to reach the surface.
 Chemicals from Calcite Springs’ hot water vents are slowly turning the cliff to whitish, yellowish pulp.

-There is another interesting feature running along the opposite wall of the canyon, a line of uniform volcanic pillars.
+Another interesting feature runs along the opposite wall of the canyon, a line of uniform volcanic pillars.
 The basalt columns testify to a more active volcanic period in Yellowstone’s past, when a 25-foot layer of lava flowed across the land.

 A sign at the overlook offers this description of the flood of fire: